Enthusiast Gaming and Hut 8 Sign Multi-Year Strategic Partnership

 Enthusiast Gaming poised to take advantage of Hut 8's data centre infrastructure

-LOS ANGELES and TORONTO, March 02, 2022 (GLOBE NEWSWIRE) -- Enthusiast Gaming Holdings Inc. ( EGLX; TSX: EGLX), (“Enthusiast Gaming”), an integrated gaming entertainment company, today announced a multi-year partnership with Hut 8 Mining Corp. ( HUT; TSX: HUT) (“Hut 8”), one of North America’s largest innovation-focused digital asset mining pioneers, supporting open and decentralized systems since 2018.
-The partnership marks the first time Hut 8 has come together with a gaming and esports organization, and Enthusiast Gaming’s first partnership with a digital asset miner.
+LOS ANGELES and TORONTO, March 2, 2022 /PRNewswire/ - Enthusiast Gaming Holdings Inc. (NASDAQ: EGLX) (TSX: EGLX), ("Enthusiast Gaming"), an integrated gaming entertainment company, today announced a multi-year partnership with Hut 8 Mining Corp.
+(NASDAQ: HUT) (TSX: HUT) ("Hut 8"), one of North America's largest innovation-focused digital asset mining pioneers, supporting open and decentralized systems since 2018.
+The partnership marks the first time Hut 8 has come together with a gaming and esports organization, and Enthusiast Gaming's first partnership with a digital asset miner.

 As ambitious leaders at the intersection of gaming and digital asset mining, Enthusiast Gaming and Hut 8 will collaborate on new experiences and content within mobile and blockchain gaming, Web 3.0, NFTs, and cryptocurrency.